(Most recently updated 4/5/2022)

 In April 2021 I contacted TXDOT's San Angelo district office to give them a chance to explain, but since I received no response, I will share my opinion without the benefit of their perspective.
 The fact that there is no longer an east-west state highway running through downtown San Angelo could be considered a bit unfortunate, but I don't have any serious concerns about that (after all, it is not unusual for city governments to request control of their main street from the state highway department).
 However, it is almost unprecedented -- not to mention very misleading and completely illogical -- to signpost two routes outside of the downtown area as business loops.
 It would be more appropriate to refer to Business 67-H by its former designation: Loop 545.
 That would be much more in line with what TXDOT has done in other cities all over the state, and there was no good reason to change it in 1996.
-As for Business 67-J, let me put it this way: if I exited mainline US 67 because I had the expectation that following this so-called "business loop" would allow me to pass through the historic and/or cultural center of San Angelo, I would be sorely disappointed after driving Business 67-J. It is completely absurd to refer to that segment as a Business Loop.
+As for Business 67-J, let me put it this way: if someone were to exit mainline US 67 because they had the expectation that following this so-called "business loop" would allow them to pass through the historic and/or cultural center of San Angelo, they would be sorely disappointed after driving Business 67-J. It is completely absurd to refer to that segment as a Business Loop.
 It should have been left as FM 380.